bigdoodr/bigdoodr.github.io/_posts/2024-09-08-privacy-security-actions.md

 Key |
 Symbol | Meaning
-👍 | Something Everybody Should Do
+👍 | Something everybody should do
-🤔 | Something that Might be Worth Doing, but will take some effort 🫤 | Impractical for Most
+🤔 | Something worth doing, but will take some effort
+🫤 | Impractical for most
 🔐 | Passwords App
 + | Available via iCloud+